rcludwick/Python-Cheat-Sheets/src/asyncore.rst

     #Pass the map into the loop
     asyncore.loop(timeout=0.1, map=map)

-Further a *handle_accept()* method, if it creates another class in the asyncore.dispatcher hierarchy should pass the same *map* into it if it's expected this class will be operating in the same thread.
+If a dispatcher creates another dispatcher class which will need to be run in the same thread, the *map* must be the same map that was passed to the *__init__()* function of the parent class.
+It is likely this will be the *_map* attribute of the parent dispatcher.

-It should be further noted that a *close()* will remove the dispatcher from the map automatically.
+Also, *close()* will remove the dispatcher from the map it was assigned to automatically.
+This could be due to a *socket.error* or a close event on the other side.
-This architecture will allow many dispatchers running without necessarily keeping track of the dispatchers.